Senior Principal, Cloud Services Black Belts @ Red Hat

 Work Permits : USA, Australia, UK/Europe.

-I am an experienced hands-on Architect / DevOps Engineer with a long history in Operations and Infrastructure Automation.
+I am an experienced hands-on Architect / DevOps Engineer who accidently fell into a Developer Advocate role.
+I have a long history in Operations and Infrastructure Automation.
 I have a broad depth of experience across most IT and Operations related areas with strong experience in using and evangelizing DevOps tools and methodologies.

-My current role at Pivotal has me primarily acting as a Developer Advocate.
-This is a customer and public facing role in which I work to Advocate for customers and opensource communities into Pivotal, as well as Advocating for Pivotal to customers and communities.
-I am heavily involved in the Kubernetes community and can be found all over the world advocating for Kubernetes and am an core member of the Helm and Helm Charts community.
+Previously at at VMware I worked as a Developer Advocate.
+It was a customer and public facing role in which I worked to Advocate for customers and opensource communities into VMware, as well as Advocating for VMware to customers and communities.
+I als hado have a key role in improving the Operator experience for a number of VMware’s flagship products.
+I was (and am still) heavily involved in the Kubernetes community and can be found all over the world advocating for Kubernetes and am an core member of the Helm and Helm Charts community.

 Previous to IBM/Blue Box I was at Rackspace where I worked on a team building a product with Docker on top of Openstack, and before that I worked at EA where I helped build and design the infrastructure for SimCity ( on AWS ) and SWTOR ( own data centers, approx 6,000 servers, 2M+ subscribers at launch ).